EndPointCorp/end-point-blog/2019/05/11/tribute-to-kyle-simpsons-book-series.html.md

 ### Block scope

-Virtually anyone with some experience in Javascript has met the situation when variables did not behave as expected, especially when asynchronous stuff was involved.
-The reason is that the variables created using the ```var``` keyword are function-scoped, not block-scoped.
+Virtually anyone with some experience in JavaScript has met the situation when variables did not behave as expected, especially when asynchronous stuff was involved.
+The reason is that the variables created using the `var` keyword are function-scoped, not block-scoped.
 Proof:

 ```javascript
 function foo() {